josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

    ```

 3. **Start the Django Development Server:**
-   In a new terminal window, run the Django server:
+   In a new terminal window, start the Django server:
    ```bash
    python3 manage.py runserver 0.0.0.0:8000
    ```